Today I want to talk about one of the most important Excel functions – INDIRECT function.

 Yes, you are correct. ”Company1” is the name for range B3:B5 in this case and that’s the reason why Excel did not return an error and how we combine VLOOKUP and INDIRECT.
 Therefore before entering

-Therefore before entering the formula, we need to give all three ranges (B3:C5, B8:C10 and B13:C15) a name as “Company1”, “Company2” and “Company3”, respectively.
+Therefore before entering the formula, we need to give all three ranges (B3:C5, B8:C10, and B13:C15) a name as “Company1”, “Company2”, and “Company3”, respectively.

-To name a range can be done by following below steps: Select the range of cells that contain the data we want to give a name; Right-click with the select range and click Name a Range or Define Name; Type the name for the range in the New Name dialog box; Click Ok.
+To name a range can be done by following the below steps: Select the range of cells that contain the data we want to give a name; Right-click with the select range and click Name a Range or Define Name; Type the name for the range in the New Name dialog box; Click Ok.

-This approach can also be used to search range from different worksheets then put the retrieved data in a master worksheet.
+This approach can also be used to search ranges from different worksheets then put the retrieved data in a master worksheet.
 You can figure out how to do this based on case 2 and case 3 in this post.
 This is a good exercise for you to test if have the master INDIRECT function or not.